How Live Chat Improves B2B Conversion Rates

 4. It’s flexible and can match your business hours

 Many hear the term “live chat” and think that it’s a 24/7 thing.
 But, that’s not the case.
 It’s only live when someone is manning it.
 This means that you can have live chat active only when there’s someone available to deal with incoming messages.
+Chatbots can also be set up for decision tree interactions for greater user engagement without a live person from your team involved in every chat.
 You can also set up most live chat services to keep messages queued until someone does become available.
-This will allow your company to keep collecting leads from your chat system after hours.
+Either of these options will allow your company to keep engaging users and collecting leads from your chat system after hours.

 5. It shows you’re a tech savvy company